awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 Attach the preceding policies to the IAM role you create\.
 For more information, see [Attaching an IAM policy to an IAM user or role](UsingWithRDS.IAMDBAuth.IAMPolicy.md#UsingWithRDS.IAMDBAuth.IAMPolicy.Attaching)\.

-For more information about IAM roles, see [IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) in the *AWS Identity and Access Management User Guide*\.
+For more information about IAM roles, see [IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) in the *IAM User Guide*\.

 For the next step, see [Associating an IAM role with an Aurora PostgreSQL DB cluster using the AWS CLI](#postgresql-ml-associating-iam-role)\.